hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-general-purpose.md

 public int prepareDailyTransactions() { ... }
 ```

-They can include the full native SQL language available on the database, such as hints and any non-standard features.
+Apart from native SQL according to the database dialect, all general purpose queries accept Dynamic SQL.

 ## Parameters

-Parameters can be also be added by using the &lt;parameter> tag, paired with the `#{x}` parameter insertions points to enhance the query.
+General purpose queries can be parameterized by using the `<parameter>` tag.

-**Note**: General queries do no require the use of the `<complement>` tag, at all.
+**Note**: General queries do no require the use of the old `<complement>` tag, at all.

 For example: